Last updated on March 24th, 2025 at 01:33 pm

 • Failing to take RMDs incurs a 50% penalty on the amount not withdrawn.

 Tip: Use Qualified Charitable Distributions (QCDs) to satisfy RMDs tax-free.
+Check out a complete explanation of RMD at the bottom of this article.

 14. Hire Family Members for Your Business